KrishnaMehta123/Suggestedits/docs/Promotions/promo-campaigns/promo-campaign-stats/index.md

 # Loyalty Points Campaign Stats

-Loyalty Points campaigns display wallet-based reward performance, tracking the number of users who received points and the total number of points distributed.
+Loyalty Points campaigns display wallet-based reward performance and the total number of points distributed.
 These KPIs help you assess the frequency of rewards and the overall point volume during the campaign as follows:

 * **Rewards Distributed**: Represents the total number of times a reward was distributed during the campaign.
 For example, if rewards were triggered multiple times for the same user, each instance is counted toward the total.
 * **Points Distributed**: Indicates the total number of loyalty points issued to all qualifying users.
 For example, a total of 6,132 loyalty points were distributed.

 <Image align="center" border={true} caption="KPIs for Promo Campaign with Loyalty Wallet Rewards" src="https://files.readme.io/7bbbd5a59eb1604a797ef115f65e89fe0db97a47a8ac64793961116be082cd31-image.png" />

-## Trend Graph
+## View Trends

 The _Loyalty Wallets_ rewards KPIs also include two line charts that show how reward distribution changed throughout the campaign.
 These charts help you visually identify patterns such as high-engagement days, reward spikes, or periods of inactivity.
 For example, if users were rewarded on multiple days, the charts show recurring spikes corresponding to the distribution of rewards and points.